brendanhasz/brendanhasz.github.io/_posts/2018-08-30-featuretools-aws.md

 chmod 400 <key-pair-name>.pem
 ```

-If you're in Windows, you can either use PuTTY (see the "To prepare to connect to a Linux instance from Windows using PuTTY" section of [this page](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html)), or personally I'd reccomend using [cmder](http://cmder.net/), which comes with an SSH client and bash emulator which allows you to run that `chmod` command directly.
+If you're in Windows, you can either use PuTTY (see the "To prepare to connect to a Linux instance from Windows using PuTTY" section of [this page](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html)), or personally I'd recommend using [cmder](http://cmder.net/), which comes with an SSH client and bash emulator which allows you to run that `chmod` command directly.

 Save the private key file in a safe place, because you won't be able to download it again!
 However, you can always create a new key pair when you launch an instance.